mvtango/nickname-auth-login/readme.md

   - The plugin will not check for existing duplicate nicknames on installation.
   - If duplicate nicknames exist, the plugins refuses to use them for authentication
-  - The error message for not accepting duplicate nicknames is not translatable
+  - The error message for rejecting duplicate nickname updates is not translation-ready